 PRELAB ASSIGNMENTS: Prior to coming to lab you must complete all the assigned prelab questions online.
-In some instances you will be asked to also write important information and thoughts in your lab notebook.
-If you have not completed your prelab you will not be allowed to do the experiment.
-To allow time for students to get their course materials, there is no prelab assignment for the first lab experiment.
-There is, however, an introductory quiz to help you become familiar with course policies.
+In some instances, you will be asked to write important information and thoughts in your lab notebook.
+If you have not completed the prelab at least 30 minutes prior to your section, you will not be allowed to do the experiment.
+To allow time for students to get their course materials, the prelab assignment for the first lab experiment is available optional.
+There will also be a required introductory quiz to help you become familiar with course policies.

 LAB LECTURE: There will be a lab lecture that precedes every experiment.
 Lab lectures are offered three times a week.
 You can attend the lab lecture for which you are enrolled or another one, as needed, with no changes in enrollment required.
-Use the lab calendar posted on the course website to guide you.
-The lab lecture will consist of lecture, demonstrations of techniques and iClicker questions.
+Use the lab calendar posted on the course website and the manual to guide you about which lab lectures happen on which day.
+The lab lecture will consist of lecture, demonstrations of techniques, and iClicker questions.
 Your participation in iClicker questions during class will contribute to your grade.

 LABORATORY SECTION TIMELINE: Attendance in section is mandatory.
 The period lasts for 3 hours.
 The first few minutes will be a short prelab lecture by your graduate student instructor (GSI).
-The rest of the time will be devoted to performing the experiment and also completing your lab report if time allows.
+The rest of the time will be devoted to performing the experiment and starting to complete your lab report if time allows.

-LAB EXAM: On Friday, November 30, there will be a written lab exam from 7:30-9:30 PM.
+LAB EXAM: On Friday, December 6, there will be a written lab exam from 7-9 PM.
 The exam will cover relevant chemistry concepts and calculations related to the experiments.